 It is highly ICT-orientated and will appeal to students with an interest in technology, computing, mapping, geography and environmental management.

-You will learn a range of practical skills such as land surveying, and work with data collected using mapping technology such as digital surveying and satellite imagery.
+You learn a range of skills such as programming and data collection, and work with technology such as satellite imagery and informatics.

-The degree is very hands on, with plenty of opportunities to use our state-of-the-art equipment.
+The degree is very hands-on, with plenty of opportunities to use our state-of-the-art software.

 This combination of practical skills and specialist knowledge makes our graduates attractive to employers and we have exceptional employment rates.

 This degree is accredited by:

 Newcastle is unique in the UK in having this dual accreditation for its geomatics degrees.

 This means that you graduate with a degree that meets the standards set by the industry.

 This degree is part of a subject area called geomatics.